emelleby/ilca-kns/memory-bank/productContext.md

    - Profile customization and privacy settings

 2. **Community Content Interaction**
+   - Communities are public or specific to a club or a group within a club
    - Creating and consuming blog posts
    - Commenting, liking, and sharing content
    - Media uploads and YouTube embedding